AkBKukU/DemonetizationDetection/README.md

 a Google API key to access the Youtube API servers.
 Once you have a `client_id` and `client_secret` to put in the `apikey.py` file and add your channel id (it's the non-custom version of your channel url link) you should be ready.

+The code is written in python and is compatible with Windows, Mac, and Linux.
+I'll have more detailed installation instructions as I continue to improve the program.

 ## Usage
 Just run `detect.py` and it will ask you to login to Youtube twice to get access